General Questions about Vasectomy

 You may have sex five days after your vasectomy.
 You should be very gentle initially, and proceed according to your level of comfort.
 You may notice a small amount of blood in your first few ejaculations; do not be alarmed, as this is not uncommon.

 • the amount or appearance of the semen

 • sexual libido or sex drive

 • your ability to have or maintain an erection

 • your levels of male hormones (testosterone)

-As described in the "About Vasectomy" page, clips are placed on the sheath surrounding each vas deferens, after it has been divided (fascial interposition method).
-These clips are made of titanium, which is an inert (non-reactive), and non-magnetic metal.
+As described in the "About Vasectomy" page, clips are placed on the sheath surrounding each vas deferens, after it has been divided; this is the fascial interposition method.
+These clips are made of titanium, which is an inert, non-reactive, and non-magnetic metal.
 Titanium is commonly used to make clips and surgical implants.
 These surgical clips do not cause increased pain or complications when used in vasectomy.
 They will not set off metal detector alarms, nor would will they affect MRI (Magnetic Resonance Imaging) testing.

 Although there are operations to reverse vasectomy, these do not always restore fertility.
 As such, vasectomy should be considered a permanent form of birth control.
-Alternatives to vasectomy are currently in the animal experiment phase of development, and are not available for men at this time.
+Alternatives to vasectomy are currently in the experimental phase of development, and are not available for men at this time.